 “The Work” will challenge your view of who America’s prisoners really are.
 You will appreciate as never before the phrase, “There, but for the grace of God, go I.”

-Since the film was made approximately ten years ago, the gang that’s been in the news non-stop lately, MS-13, is missing here.
+Since the film was made approximately 10 years prior to it’s release in 2017, the most notorious of all gangs, MS-13 (that’s been in the news since then-president Trump spotlighted their dedication to rape as one of the many reasons America needs a Southern border wall) is missing here.
 As the saying goes in men’s work, “All men need this work.”

 Due to the transformative power of the work, inmates previously carrying double life sentences and the like, are being released back into society.
 With no recidivism whatsoever.
 I repeat: 100 percent no recidivism.

 “The Work” is a monumental achievement.
 It will rivet your attention for every one of its 87 minutes.